tohwsw/aws-container-well-architected-review/README.md

 - How do you design your network topology?
 EKS: private endpoint, network policies
 - How does your service discover one another?
 DNS, cloud map, service mesh
 - How do you design your CIDR?
 - How do you define health checks of the containers?
+EKS: readiness, liveness probes.
 - How does your system withstand component failures?
 - How are you testing your resilience?